 Finally, string is basically identical to bytes only that it is assumed to hold the UTF-8 encoding of a real string.
 Since string stores the data in UTF-8 encoding it is quite expensive to compute the number of characters in the string (the encoding of some characters takes more than a single byte).
 Because of that, string s; s.length is not yet supported and not even index access s[2].
-But if you want to access the low-level byte encoding of the string, you can use bytes(s).length and bytes(s)[2] which will result in the number of bytes in the UTF-8 encoding of the string (not the number of characters) and the second byte (not character) of the UTF-8 encoded string, respectively.
+But if you want to access the low-level byte encoding of the string, you can use bytes(s).length and bytes(s)[2] which will result in the number of bytes in the UTF-8 encoded string, respectively.